Resource

 Foreword by Ailsa Bosworth, NRAS National Patient Champion

-Something like 90% of people with rheumatoid arthritis experience pain and problems with their feet and footwear is a huge issue for many.
-As a consequence, we have decided to create this new foot health area on our website to give a real focus to feet and footwear, which we hope you will find really helpful.
+Knowing how common joint pain and other problems with feet are experienced by people with RA, we decided to create this foot health area on our website to give a real focus to feet and footwear, which we hope you will find really helpful.
 We’d also like to get input and feedback from you if you have found a service or a brand of footwear for example, that has really helped you or solved a problem for you so that we can add to our links in this section for the benefit of everyone.

-Our feet are made up of 26 bones and 33 joints with a complex network of soft tissue structures such as muscles, tendons and ligaments.
-The normal function of these joints and soft tissue structures is to allow your feet to move and adapt freely to the surface you are walking upon and the activities you want to undertake.
+Our feet are made up of 26 bones and 33 foot joints with a complex network of soft tissue structures such as muscles, tendons and ligaments.
+Normal foot function of these joints and soft tissue structures allows your feet to move and adapt freely to the surface you are walking upon and the activities you want to undertake.
 The complex structure is responsible for: transferring our body weight from one foot to the other during weight-bearing activities such as walking or running, shock absorption as our feet strike the ground with each step and providing us with a ‘stable’ platform from which we can carry out our weight-bearing activities.

 The diagram below outlines a view of the bones of the foot.